norhelia-ea/Responsible-ML/homework3/README.md

 ## Purpose of the Analysis

-This notebook extends the COMPAS recidivism analysis from Lecture 02 by training  a replacement model and applying three explainability methods: SHAP, LIME, and DiCE counterfactuals.
+This section extends the COMPAS analysis by applying formal bias measurement techniques to the dataset and the replacement model built in Lecture 02.
+The goal is to quantify disparate impact across racial and gender groups using legally grounded metrics.

 ## What this notebook does

+- Computes **Adverse Impact Ratio (AIR)** and **Marginal Effect (ME)** for race and sex using the solas-ai library and manual Python functions, confirming identical results across both methods
+- Computes **Standardized Mean Difference (SMD)** on the COMPAS decile score
-- Cleans and filters the COMPAS dataset
+- Builds an **intersectional analysis** (race × sex) and identifies the worst-affected subgroup
-- Explores demographic patterns (race, gender, age)
-- Builds a logistic regression model
-- Estimates relative risk across groups
-- Evaluates fairness using confusion matrices, FPR, and FNR
-- Analyzes feature importance using SHAP (global explanations)
-- Explains individual predictions using LIME (local explanations)
-- Compares global vs. local interpretability (SHAP vs. LIME)
-- Identifies potential proxy effects related to sensitive attributes (e.g., race)
+- Computes **FPR and FNR disparities** by race and tests statistical significance using two-proportion z-tests
+- Produces a **publication-quality grouped bar chart** of FPR and FNR by race with Caucasian as the reference group
+- Writes a **compliance memo** summarizing findings, metrics used, and limitations addressed to a hypothetical regulato

 ## Libraries

 - `pandas`
 - `numpy`
 - `matplotlib`
 - `statsmodels`
+- `solas-ai` (`solas_disparity`)
 - `shap`
 - `lime`
+- `dice-ml`
+- `scikit-learn`

 ## Instructions for Reproducing the Results

 1. Open [Google Colab](https://colab.research.google.com/)
-2. Click **File → Upload notebook** and select `Homework02_Norhelia_Echevarria.ipynb`
+2. Click **File → Upload notebook** and select `Homework03_Norhelia_Echevarria.ipynb`
 3. Run all cells: **Runtime → Run all**

 All required libraries are pre-installed in Colab.
 No additional setup needed.